AguaPotavel/ssd1306/README.rst

 ============================

-Interfacing OLED matrix displays with the SSD1306 (or SH1106) driver in Python 2 or 3 using I2C on the Raspberry Pi.
+Interfacing OLED matrix displays with the SSD1306 (or SH1106) driver in Python 2 or 3 using I2C on the OrangePi 2.
 The particular kit I bought can be acquired for a few dollars from `Banggood <http://www.banggood.com/0_96-Inch-4Pin-White-IIC-I2C-OLED-Display-Module-12864-LED-For-Arduino-p-958196.html?p=HV06122955944201511S>`_.
 Further technical details for the SSD1306 OLED display can be found in the `datasheet <https://raw.githubusercontent.com/rm-hull/ssd1306/master/doc/tech-spec/SSD1306.pdf>`_ [PDF].